rascol/Raspberry-Pi-PPS-Client/README.md

 # Summary
 ---
 The pps-client daemon provides synchronization precision of 1 microsecond and a timekeeping accuracy of 10 microseconds by design.
-The figures below illustrate this.
-This data was captured over a 24 hour period from a Raspberry Pi running Raspian with a [3.18.9-rt kernel](http://docs.emlid.com/Downloads/Real-time-Linux-RPi2/).
-Figure 1 is a distribution of time adjustments made by the pps-client controller to the system clock (dark blue) superimposed on raw system time measurements (light blue) made over the same period.
+The data below was captured over a 24 hour period from a Raspberry Pi running Raspian with a 4.1.19-v7+ kernel.
+Figure 1 is a distribution of time adjustments made by the pps-client controller to the system clock.

 <center><img src="/images/offset-distrib.png" alt="Jitter and Corrections Distrib" style="width: 608px;"/></center>